dustinfast/PTC-Sim/README.md

-# loco_sim
+# LocoBOS

 This application is based on my experience in Postive Train Control (PTC).
-It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using an Edge Message Protocol (EMP) compliant messaging subsystem.
-It consists of three top-level components:
+It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS).
+Messaging is accomplished using the Edge Message Protocol (EMP), and the application contains a web interface.

+LocoBos consists of the following top-level components:

 **Back Office Server and Web Interface**
 The BOS monitors each locomotive and displays status graphically via its web interface (including Google Earth mapping).
 Additionally, the BOS may send commands to the locomotive.